Reading a Test -- Two New Words

 Line 3: assert result == "SmartNotes"

 assert means "I insist this is true."
-It checks whether result equals "SmartNotes".
-If the answer is yes, the test passes silently -- nothing happens, no output, no fanfare.
-If the answer is no, the test fails loudly -- Python stops and tells you exactly what went wrong.
+The == is a comparison operator: it asks "are these two values equal?"
+(A single = stores a value; a double == compares two values.)
+So assert result == "SmartNotes" insists that result equals "SmartNotes".
+If the answer is yes, the test passes silently: nothing happens, no output, no fanfare.
+If the answer is no, the test fails loudly: Python stops and tells you exactly what went wrong.

 Two words. def labels the check. assert insists something is true.
-The code between them -- the variables, the types, the arithmetic -- is the same Python you have been reading since Lesson 1.
+The code between them (the variables, the types, the arithmetic) is the same Python you have been reading since Lesson 1.

 How to Run a Test